MITgcm/MITgcm/doc/examples/global_oce_in_p/global_oce_in_p.rst

         surfQFile      ='shi_qnet.bin',
         EmPmRFile      ='shi_empmr.bin',

-   This line specifies the names of the files holding the bathymetry data set, the time-independent geopotential height anomaly at the bottom, initial conditions of temperature and salinity, wind stress forcing fields, sea surface temperature climatology, heat flux, and
+   These lines specify the names of the files holding the bathymetry data set, the time-independent geopotential height anomaly at the bottom, initial conditions of temperature and salinity, wind stress forcing fields, sea surface temperature climatology, heat flux, and